bertkdowns/pyomo-replace/paper/paper.md

 #### Indexed Variables

 We have previously discussed how pyomo allows indexing variables by a constant set of indexes.
-This provides a convienient grouping of variables.
+This provides a convenient grouping of variables.

-One Indexed Variable may be replaced by another Indexed Variable so long as the size of the indexed variables (the number of items in it's index set) are the same, and the model is still structurally sound afterwards; i.e there are no over or underconstrained variable sets.
-This is a convientent abstraction as it avoids having to replace each individual variable in a set.
+One Indexed Variable may be replaced by another Indexed Variable so long as the size of the indexed variables (the number of items in it's index set) are the same, and the model is still structurally sound afterwards; i.e there are no over or under-constrained variable sets.
+This is a convenient abstraction as it avoids having to replace each individual variable in a set.
 For example, in a tank, you could specify level over time instead of flow rate out of the tank over time.
 As long as they are both indexed by time, there will be no problems as the number of constraints removed is equal to the number of constraints added.

 #### Calculating Inlet Properties